denismitr/auditbase/README.md

 # Auditbase
-### an audit log system specifically designed for microservices
+### an audit system for domain events, specifically designed for microservices

 ### WIP

+Auditbase is an application that collects events from your distributed system.
-Auditbase denormalizes events to make them suitable for analytics
+Denormalizes events data to make them better suitable for analytics

-consists of **receiver** REST API, **back-office** REST API, RabbitMQ events consumer, RabbitMQ errors consumer
+consists of **receiver** REST API, **back-office** REST API, AMQP events consumer, AMQP errors consumer

-at the moment only MySQL storage is available, MongoDB is planned, Redis as cache for faster denormalization, RabbitMQ as message broker
+at the moment only MySQL storage is available, CockroachDB and MongoDB are planned.
+Redis is used as cache for faster denormalization, RabbitMQ as message broker

 ### RUN DEV MODE
 ```make up```